 14. Choose a cosy carpet

 We all love a rug over scrubbed floorboards, but with a Scandi-style bedroom or living room, you can be forgiven for going a little off piste with a carpet.
 It might not be the norm in Scandinavia, but you can't beat a bit of comfort underfoot, right?

-A faux fur or two is a must-have in a Scandi style interior, especially if your room has plenty of hard surfaces.
+A faux fur or two is a must-have when it comes to channeling Scandinavian design, especially if your room has plenty of hard surfaces.
 The plusher the better, they will make seating look inviting, and the odd faux fur rug at a bedside can't hurt either...